taogaede/Combinatorics-Package/setTheory/README.md

              CombSet domain = new YourCombSetSubClass();

         2.	create a new Function object with your domain as its argument,

             Function yourFunction = new Function(domain);

 	3.	and use the following command to assign your operations in the order they are to be applied to the domain set (repeat this step for each operation):

-            yourFunction.addRule(new Function(new YourOperation()))
+            yourFunction.addRule(new Function(new YourOperation()));

 	4. To print the results, use